JubayerRahman/globalStudentsApp/Readme.md

 - When a student registers.
 - When a student is assigned to a counselor.

+#### 7. Network Status Checking:

+- Feature implemented to check network connectivity.
+- Displays a message when the app loses network connection.

+#### 8. Firebase Authentication:

+- Firebase Authentication is implemented for secure login.
+- Authentication data is stored in AsyncStorage after login and removed upon logout.

 # Technologies Used

 - React Native: For building a mobile-first, responsive app experience.